Stenger test: Method

 The test can be done using tuning forks in the clinical setting.
 The individual is blindfolded before the test starts.
 Two tuning forks of the same frequency are stricken and kept at a distance of 25 cm from each ear.
 When asked, the individual will claim to hear it in the normal ear.
 Then, the tuning fork is brought as close as 8 cm near the feigned ear while maintaining the tuning fork at the normal side at the same distance.
-The individual will deny hearing anything if he/she is a malingerer.
+The individual will deny hearing anything if they are lying.
 An individual with true hearing loss should continue to hear the sound on the better hearing side.
 Alternatively, this test can be performed more accurately using a two-channel audiometer using pure tone signals.
 In this procedure, a tone is presented to the "good ear" at 10 to 20 dB SL (above the threshold level).
 Next, using the second channel, present the same tone to both ears simultaneously at 10 to 20 dB below the threshold for the "bad ear".
 Because the tone is being presented above the threshold in the better ear, a lack of response will mean that the tone has been heard loud enough in the "bad ear" that the patient can no longer detect the audible sound in the "good ear".
-This is called the Stenger Effect.